175 Gray’s Inn Road

 207 St John's Hill

-I am a UKCP accredited and BACP registered psychotherapist, equine assisted psychotherapist, and licensed HeartMath® provider.
+I am an accredited psychotherapist (with UKCP and BACP), equine assisted psychotherapist, and licensed HeartMath® provider.
 My main work is around trauma, PTSD, depression, bereavement, anxiety, addictions, low self esteem, LGBT issues and relationship difficulties.

 I have a special interest in mind-body interactions for mental and physical health and wellbeing.
 I am the founder of ADADSU (www.adadsu.com), a London-based company that provides psychotherapy and coaching, complementary health services and educational information in an integrative way to more sustainably improve mind-body-spirit health and wellbeing.